 - Thompson v Amica (Texas 2018) $146,457: Plaintiff motorist with UIM insurance through Amica reportedly suffered cervical dystonia (spasmodic torticollis) and emotional distress as a result of an auto accident caused by an underinsured driver.
 Plaintiff settled with the at-fault driver for his policy limits of $50,000.
-She then sued Amica for UIM benefits to cover her additional damages in excess of the $50k settlement.
-Amica disputed plaintiff’s alleged injury, arguing that cervical dystonia was an injury not known to be caused by impact trauma in car accidents.
-The jury disagreed and awarded $146k in damages which was almost all for past and future medical expenses.
+She then sued Amica for UIM benefits to cover her additional damages over the $50k settlement.
+Amica disputed the plaintiff’s alleged injury, arguing that cervical dystonia was an injury not known to be caused by impact trauma in car accidents.
+The jury disagreed and awarded $146k in damages which were almost all for past and future medical expenses.

 If you've been involved in an automobile collision with an Amica driver, or if Amica is your insurance company and is denying your PIP claim or UM/UIM claim, contact us at 800-553-8082 or online for a free consultation.
 We can resolve your automobile accident claim one way or another, whether by settlement or lawsuit.More Information on Automobile Claims and Lawsuits

 - Valuing Personal Injury Cases (how much is your Amica claim worth?)